-Attention: Static electricity can damage the server and other electronic devices.
+Attention: Static electricity can damage electronic devices, including your server.
 To avoid damage, keep static-sensitive devices in their static-protective packages until you are ready to install them.

 To reduce the possibility of damage from electrostatic discharge, observe the following precautions: